QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/! Calculus II Learning Overview.md

 ### Part 3 - Integration
 11. ___[[Multiple Integration]]:___ This note explains the operations that are involved when taking double and triple integrals.
 To explain integrals properly, the focus is on building a geometrical understanding of them.
 	- ___[[Improper Integrals]]:___ They are mentioned, though less explicitly, in [calculus I](!%20Calculus%20I%20Learning%20Overview) in the note about [integration](Integration).
 Evaluating improper integrals is a continuation of [evaluating infinite series](Evaluating%20Infinite%20Series), where integrals with an infinitely large [domain](Domain) are to be calculated.
+12. ___[[Changing Variables for Integration]]:___ Changing variables can help to evaluate some integrals that are impossible to evaluate in standard carthesian coordinates.
+They can change the coordinate system in all sorts of ways, which can make an oscillating series be linear for example.
+This is also useful for converting coordinate systems to predetermined circular and spherical ones, detailed in [[Changing Coordinate System for Integration]].
-12. ___[[Changing Coordinate System for Integration]]:___ Changing coordinate system is very useful for evaluating areas or volumes onder circular or spherical-adjacent curves.
+13. ___[[Changing Coordinate System for Integration]]:___ Changing coordinate system is very useful for evaluating areas or volumes onder circular or spherical-adjacent curves.
 The [domain](Domain) of these curves is very difficult to express in cartesian coordinates, and thus changing coordinate system might shorten and declutter computations significantly.